drivexcite/aspnnetcoreinterview1/Readme.md

 - How would you design the API to allow modifications to existing Items, when multiple clients may request changes at the same time?
 - How would you design the API to add more fields to the Items collection without breaking existing clients?
 - What steps would you take to make sure the API is scalable in peak days, like Black Friday, Halloween, Mother's Day or other consumerist holidays?
+- Would there be any advantage in using a NoSQL database?
+Why?
+Wich?